OWASP/www-chapter-guwahati/index.md

 <div style='color:black;'>

 OWASP Guwahati is a local chapter of OWASP for Guwahati,Assam.
 Here we discuss various security & vulnerabilities of web application, API, Mobile & other devices.We  share tools and techniques related to web application security.
 The main aim of creating this community to bring all the cyber security expert together.
-So let’s get together and move for securing web applications.<br>The OWASP Guwahati chapter leaders are <a href="mailto:lakshya.jyotiborah@owasp.org">Lakshya jyoti Bora</a>, <a href="mailto:pallab.jyotiborah@owasp.org">Pallab jyoti Borah</a>.
+So let’s get together and move for securing web applications.

 </div>